SpyC0der77/Gimkit-Finder/README.md

 2. **Graceful Error Handling**: The extension checks for errors during the search process and handles them gracefully.
 If an error occurs while fetching game codes (such as network issues or rate limits), the extension will log the error and stop execution without causing disruptions to the browser.

 3. **No Unauthorized Access**: The extension does not access any personal information or require any unnecessary permissions.
-It only interacts with Gimkit’s publicly available API endpoints for searching game codes and uses the browser’s storage to keep found codes locally.
+It only interacts with Gimkit’s API endpoints for searching game codes and uses the browser’s storage to keep found codes locally.

 ## How to Use